 CM/DM: Zé do Monte (Brazil)

-Born in 1927, José do Monte Furtado Sobrinho was better known as Zé do Monte spent his entire career with Atletico Miniero.
+Born in 1927, José do Monte Furtado Sobrinho was better known as Zé do Monte.
+He spent his entire career with Atletico Miniero.
 He was only 18 years old when he first played for them in 1946.
 He played 10 years for the club, winning eight Campeonato Mineiro titles.
 He played 443 matches and scored 26 goals.

 LW: Eder Assis (Brazil)

 Eder played for many clubs in his career, most notably with Grêmio and Atlético Mineiro in the Campeonato Brasileiro.
-His career was best remembered for playing with Brazil at the WC Finals in 1982.
+His career was best remembered for playing with Brazil at the World Cup Finals in 1982.
 He scored a wonderful, winning goal against the Soviet Union, flicking the ball up and volleying it with blistering power into the net from 25 yards.
 He followed that up with another outstanding goal in the 4–1 win over Scotland.
 He earned 52 caps.

 AM/LM: Ronaldinho (Brazil)

 From 1999 to 2013, Ronaldinho played 97 times for Brazil.
-He was a member of tyhe "Three R's" with Rivaldo and Ronaldo that helped Brazil winning the WC in 2002.
+He was a member of tyhe "Three R's" with Rivaldo and Ronaldo that helped Brazil winning the World Cup in 2002.
+He had 97 caps.
 He started his career with Gemio before moving to Europe.
-He played with Paris St Germaine and Barcelona before his form started to drop.
-He formed the REM line with Etoo and Messi before fighting among them destroyed the team.
+He played with Paris St Germaine, Barcelona and AC Milan before returning to Brazil in 2011.
+He formed the REM line with Etoo and Messi with Barcelona before fighting among them destroyed the team.
 In 2013, he won the Copa Libertadores with Atlético Mineiro.

 Jairo went Belo Horizonte was born in 1904.
-He first went to Belo Horizonte to study medicine, but ended up playing for Atletico Mineiro.
+He first went to Belo Horizonte to study medicine, but divided his time studying and playing for Atletico Mineiro.
 He played for the club between 1927 and 1933.
 He formed the famous line known as "Trio Maldito" with Said Paulo Arges and Mario de Castro.
 Together, they scored more than 450 goals for Atlético Mineiro.